-In the case of illness or injury, Public Safety provides nonemergency transportation to the Parton Health Center in Centeno House, 136 South Main Street, during its business hours, and to Porter Medical Center after hours.
+In the case of illness or injury, Public Safety provides nonemergency transportation to the Center for Health and Wellness in Centeno House, 136 South Main Street, during its business hours, and to Porter Medical Center after hours.
 Students exhibiting signs of illness may be required to wear a mask and to sanitize hands before transport.